-Public Health Scotland (PHS) are using information from a range of sources to improve our understanding of who COVID-19 is affecting people in educational settings, including children and young people, as well as the education workforce.
+Public Health Scotland (PHS) are using information from a range of sources to improve our understanding of how COVID-19 is affecting people in educational settings, including children and young people, as well as the education workforce.
 Details of the programmes which contribute to this are provided here.

-COVID-19 Antibody Survey of education Staff (CASS)
+COVID-19 Antibody Survey of Education Staff (CASS)

 Any member of staff working in an educational setting can register their interest in participating.
 To do so they will require internet access to complete the PHS online survey.
 Staff who are selected to join the survey will be sent a home testing kit, which requires them to take a small finger-prick blood sample, which is returned by post to the laboratory for testing.
 The results are returned to staff, and are analysed by us to improve our understanding of COVID-19 in this group.

 The survey launched in early October, and eligible staff should have received information through their schools and professional networks.
 View further information for participants.

 Within 6 weeks of the survey going live around 30,000 education staff completed the PHS online survey, and an even higher number, around 35,000 education staff, had the antibody test.
 Initial results will be published before the end 2020.

 With high uptake we are aware a number of CASS participants have experienced problems with the code they got to help them take part in the survey.
 This is a recognised issue that has affected a small proportion of participants and the UK Government antibody testing service is working to resolve this.

 PHS want to ensure that schools are as safe as possible for pupils and staff.
 To better understand the spread of COVID-19 infection in schools and minimise transmission, we need to know if there is any evidence of COVID-19 that is not currently picked up through symptomatic testing.
 PHS is developing a monitoring survey which will sample of S4 to S6 school pupils and staff working in secondary schools in Scotland.